+855 (0) 86 665 567

 Cambodia Map Situated in the southwest of the Indochinese peninsula, Cambodia occupies a total area of 181,035 square kilometers and borders Thailand to the west and northwest, Laos to the northeast, Vietnam to the east, Gulf of Thailand to the southwest.
 Cambodia’s geographic coordinates are 13 00 N, 105 00 E. Cambodia’s terrain consists mainly of low plains, with mountains to the southwest and north.

-Two dominant physical features of Cambodia are the Mekong river, which runs from north to south of the country, and the Tonlé Sap Lake.
+Two dominant physical features of Cambodia are the Mekong River, which runs from north to south of the country, and the Tonlé Sap Lake.

 Population